Going broke – it’s something that can happen to us all. It happened to me and this is the story of how it went down.

 My romantic relationship was dying, and I was too distracted to save it because I was too busy wrestling with my money problems.

-The wonderful thing about rock bottom is that up is really the only direction to go.
+If there is any silver lining in going broke, it’s that improvement is the only direction to go.
 Sure, my life had crumbled to pieces, but each day was a chance to make things better.
-I decided to take Nas’ advice and destroy it all then rebuild things one piece at a time.
+I decided to rebuild things one piece at a time.

 My first priority was to sell the real estate.
 This is where the majority of my troubles stemmed from, so I had to blow it all up and start over from scratch.
 Against the advice of some family and friends, I sold both properties in order to access cash.